bwoodsend/polycotylus/docs/source/fedora.rst

 * ``debuginfo``: Contains the debugging symbols stripped from compiled binaries.
   Created only if your project contains compiled code.

 * ``debugsource``: Contains the source code for any compiled binaries.
-Created only if your project contains compiled code.
+Again created only if your project contains compiled code.

 Distribute the debug packages if you expect your users to need to use a C debugger on your code.